ufindaafrica/ufinda_v0.01/readme/ChatReadme.md

 ## II.
 WebSocket Protocol (Real-Time Messaging)

 This protocol defines the structure for all real-time events and actions over the established connection (`/ws/chat`).
-All messages must be a JSON object with a required `type` field.

-[Image of Chat WebSocket Protocol Flow Diagram]

 ### A. Mobile ➡️ Server Messages (Actions)